The Cemetery for the Guillotined Victims of the Terror

 The entrance of the cemetery is at 35 rue de Picpus.
 After crossing the first iron gate, there is the first courtyard with the Notre-Dame-de-la-Paix Chapel that pays homage to the guillotine victims.

 Just in front of the chapel, there’s a well 28-meter deep.
 The house next to the chapel, on the left, was built during the reign of King Louis XIII.
 The cemetery is behind the chapel, hidden by a second fence.

 After the second iron door, we come out onto a small, wooded area.
 On the other side of the garden, there’s a superb alley of weeping trees, the perfect oasis for a warm summer day like today.
 We follow this beautiful alley.
 Behind the ivy-covered wall lies the cemetery itself.

 Only the descendants of those victims can be buried at Picpus Cemetery.
 On the graves, we can read the names of many counts, marquis, and dukes.

 The mass graves from the French Revolution are located at the back of this cemetery, behind another blue iron gate.
 We cannot access this area, but from the door, we can see a glass plate, with these simple words: ‘Pit N ° 2 – 304 martyrs decapitated Place du Trône in June 1794 rest here waiting for the Resurrection.’

 Marquis de Lafayette’s Grave

 In the cemetery for the victims’ families, near the mass graves, there is the Marquis de Lafayette grave.
 He rests beside his wife, who lost her grandmother, mother, and sister to the guillotine.

 Marquis de Lafayette (1757-1834) was a Frenchman who fought in the American Revolutionary War under George Washington.
 In the French Revolution, he was part of the National Assembly, and he drafted the Déclaration des Droits de l’Homme et du Citoyen (Declaration of the Rights of Man and the Citizen).
-Marquis de Lafayette outlived both Revolutions (just barely) and dedicated his last years to travel widely as a statesman.
+Marquis de Lafayette outlived both Revolutions (just barely) and dedicated his last years to traveling widely as a statesman.
 He died in Paris in 1834 and was buried at the Cimetière de Picpus under soil from Bunker Hill in Boston – where the famous battle of Bunker Hill was fought.